s-victor/TinyPedal/docs/customization.md

 Valid value: `true`, same as `1`. `false`, same as `0`.

-    delta_timing
+    delta_module
 Enable delta timing module.
-This module provides timing data for `Delta best` and `Timing` widgets, which returns value 0 if it is turned off.
+This module provides timing data for `Delta best` and `Timing` widgets, which returns value 0 if turned off.

+    relative_module
+Enable relative calculation module.
+This module provides vehicle relative data for `Relative` and `Radar` widgets, which returns nothing if turned off.

     hover_color_1, hover_color_2
 Define color of hover cover when mouse cursor is above widget (when not locked).